ADN Generic & Career Ladder Frequently Asked Questions

 No, to be awarded points courses must be complete with a grade posted on the transcript to be considered.

-Yes, students who hold a Bachelor’s degree from a regionally accredited institution in the U.S. will need to complete: Nutrition 011, Sociology 001, Psych 024, Speech 001 or 010, Statistics 050, Critical Thinking in order to graduate from the ADN program however, courses listed under the ‘Additional GE Requirement for the RN Program’ are waived.
+Yes, students who hold a Bachelor’s degree from a regionally accredited institution in the U.S. will need to complete: Nutrition 011, Sociology 001, Psychology 024 or Psychology 001, Speech 001 or 010, Statistics 050, Critical Thinking in order to graduate from the ADN program however, courses listed under the ‘Additional GE Requirement for the RN Program’ are waived.

 No, however it is strongly recommended that you consider completing as many of the GE courses listed under ‘Nursing Specific GE’ and ‘Additional GE requirement for the RN program’ to be awarded additional points.
 Students admitted without having complete all GE’s will be required to complete the course by the end of the RN program.

 Note: The courses listed under ‘Additional GE Requirements for the RN program’ are waived for students with a regionally accredited Bachelor’s degree from the U.S.

 No, however students that have completed the LVN program at PCC will earn five additional points.

 No, the multicriteria for selection will be used to select all eligible applicants.

 No, as of Spring 2019 students with an associate degree will no longer earn 5 points.